robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

     * After archiving you should have four findings that are associated with this workshop.
 4. Now let's examine the low severity ![Low Severity](../images/03-low-severity.png) **UnauthorizedAccess:EC2/SSHBruteForce** finding since it was the first one to be detected.
     * Click on the **Finding**.
-    * Review the finding details and affected resources.
+    * Review the **Resource affected** and other sections in the window that popped open on the right.
     * Copy down the **GuardDuty Finding ID** and the **Instance ID**.

       > Was the brute force attack successful?